mysociety/fixmystreet/customising/language/index.md

 translation.
 If you create or update a `.po` file, you will need to run the `commonlib/bin/gettext-makemo` script to compile these files into the machine readable format used by the site.

+## Translating the FAQ

+The FAQ pages do not use gettext so need to be translated separately by creating a new template under your co-brand, e.g for a German
+translation:

+  templates/web/<co-brand>/about/faq-de.html

+For other languages the file should be `faq-<lang>.html`.
+If there is not a translated template it will fall back to `faq.html`.